inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 Duck, the trusted partner for open source software adoption, management and governance.
 |project_name|, along with projects from groups such as Yahoo! and Twitter,
-was selected for this prestigious award from amongst 1000’s of open source programs that were started in 2012.
+was selected for this prestigious award from among thousands of open source programs that were started in 2012.

 Input Data